 Trent: “When your car is in autonomous mode, that’s correct.
 By taking care of all the driving, it will allow you to fully relax.
 But you won’t drive everywhere in autonomous mode, so we will have technology that will warn the driver sooner and more instinctively, giving them more time to react.”

 “The car will behave in a way that you really trust, so you can then use your time as you wish.”

 Shaping the road ahead

 At Volvo, we are creating a meaningful future of driving.
-From designing semi-autonomous technology that’s intuitive and natural, to exploring how autonomous cars will improve everyday life, our journey has just begun.
+From designing the Driver Assistance System that’s intuitive and natural, to exploring how autonomous cars will improve everyday life, our journey has just begun.

 Freedom of choice